 So then there’s salary, and in the sales world, commission.
 A straight-commission sales job offers no guaranteed salary; you only make money if you sell something.
 A salary-plus-commission arrangement offers a modest salary plus a percentage of everything you sell.

 Why would anyone take a straight-commission sales job?
-For starters, the commissions are much larger than those found with a salary-plus-commission job, usually 30 percent compared to
+For starters, the commissions are much larger than those found with a salary-plus-commission job, usually 30 percent compared to 5 percent, respectively.

 The potential beauty of a straight-commission sales job is that with high risk comes the possibility of high financial rewards, according to Jon Quade, president of Auto Motivators in Lake Mills, Wisconsin.